Dads' Gates: Historical significance

 In the National Register of Historic Places Registration Form it states that certain criteria must be met for something to be qualified as a "historic place."
-One of the criteria that must be met is that, "[P]roperty is associated with events that have made a significant contribution to the broad patterns of our history" and Dads' Gates easily qualify for this criteria.
+One of the criteria that must be met is that, "[P]roperty is associated with events that have made a significant contribution to the broad patterns of our history" and Dads' Gates easily qualify for this criterion.
 Dads' Gates are significant to Oregon's history because they are associated with the Great Depression and the Works Progress Administration which are both events that have made significant contributions to the broad patterns of the history of Oregon and University of Oregon.

 Another criterion that must be met under the Historic Places guidelines is, "[P]roperty embodies the distinctive characteristics of a type, period, or method of construction or represents the work of a master, or possesses high artistic values, or represents a significant and distinguishable entity whose components lack individual distinction."
-One can easily see why Dads' Gates meet this criteria because there is an incredible amount of artistic quality and expert craftsmanship involved with Dads' Gates because of O. B. Dawson.
+One can easily see why Dads' Gates meet this criterion because there is an incredible amount of artistic quality and expert craftsmanship involved with Dads' Gates because of O. B. Dawson.
 Dads' Gates are a stunning example of the old wrought iron methods of construction used during this era and the Gates fall into both the "art" and "landscape architecture" areas of significance.

 The Gates are also of local significance because of the small number of Works Progress Administration art projects that were actually completed in Eugene and because they are so intrinsically linked with the famous Oregon architect Ellis Lawrence and the University of Oregon.